danielwohlgemuth/free-genai-bootcamp-2025/lang-portal/Backend-Technical-Specs.md

 Lets list out possible tasks we need for our lang portal.

 ### Initialize Database

-This task will initialize the sqlite database called `words.db
+This task will initialize the sqlite database called `words.db`

-### Migrate Database
+### Run Migrations

 This task will run a series of migrations sql files on the database

-Migrations live in the `migrations` folder.
+Migrations live in the `db/migrations` folder.
 The migration files will be run in order of their file name.
 The file names should looks like this: